BearLiX/CMCN/README.md

 This is the code and data for our paper：“Chinese Medical Concept Normalization Using Continual Learning and Knowledge-Enhanced” This research involves three tasks altogether, and the code used in each task has been given the corresponding web disk link.

 # Requirements
-We have a requirements.txt file in each code download link, which allows you to run the following code after downloading：
+We have a requirements.txt file in each code download link, which allows you to run the following code after downloading：<br>
       * pip install -r requirements.txt

 # Basic experiment